pixelsnob/lapr/docs/data-cleanup.md

 ## Further Cleanup/Categorization

-- Change order of some of the names in the "name" field so that instruments will sort properly
+- Change order of some of the names in the "name" field so that instruments will sort properly.
+For instance, "Log Drum, Medium Range, 6 pitches" -- it's a log drum, which is its name, but the medium range, 6 pitches part should be in the description or "notes field" (I would think).
+Also "Variety of Drumset & Ethnic Tambourines" -- in order for this to sort properly in a list, it should be "Tambourines, Drumset & Ethnic, Variety" etc.
+- Verify that my changes don't conflict with any "business reasons" for why something should be named or displayed a certain way.
+I can see why you would want to display certain bits of info a specific way...